Skip to content

 schema (dict): The schema of the variables that the optimizer can act upon.

-data_model (DataModel): The backend DataModel that the optimizer can act upon,
+data_model (DataModel): The backend data model that the optimizer can act upon,

-if no schema is specified, uses the data_model to infer it.
+if no schema is specified, uses the data model to infer it.

 name (str): The name of the optimizer.